-Interested artists should submit their proposals to email@example.com by midnight on Monday, April 15th.
+Interested artists should submit their proposals via email to firstname.lastname@example.org by 11:59pm HST on Thursday, April 21, 2022.
 Proposals should include:

-Artists will informed by Wednesday, April 17th if they have been chosen to present at the April 27th FEAST.
-Submissions will be chosen on the creativity of their proposals, and impact on the community-at-large.
-The more details artists can provide about their idea, the better.
+Artists will be informed by Wednesday, April 27th, if their proposal has been selected.
+Proposals will be selected by HIMB and community stakeholders.
+Proposals will be judged on their creativity, and potential for positive community impact.
+The more details artists can provide about their proposed mural, the better.
 Please send any inquiries to email@example.com.

 Artists with a strong connection to the Windward Side of Oʻahu are encouraged to apply.
 The selected artist(s) will be encouraged to engage the HIMB ʻohana, community groups, and Windward residents to implement their proposed mural.
 HIMB will help and support the selected artist(s) in engaging local communities.